-Earlier this year, we wrote about The Future of SaaS and highlighted three major cloud predictions for enterprise SaaS over the next five years.
+Earlier this year, we wrote about The Future of SaaS and highlighted three major cloud predictions for enterprise SaaS sales over the next five years.
 In particular, we noted that:

 “Enterprises’ massive consumption of cloud resources will continue as mission-critical.
 Applications will near-universally convert from on-premise, private data centers to the public cloud.
 This migration is a certainty, and not necessarily notable in terms of explosive SaaS use.
 What is notable is the accompanying surge of migration tools and supporting application use required to streamline the path to the cloud.”

 Just a few quarters have passed since then, and many of our enterprise SaaS predictions have come true.
 In fact, the flood of workloads and data from core enterprise apps like Microsoft, SAP, IBM and Oracle being moved to public clouds has even outstripped expectations.
 SaaS sales are skyrocketing.